AllenInstitute/claustrum_imaging_manuscript/README.md

     python setup.py

 Follow instructions in the `/data` folder readme to download necessary data (data not included in the github repository)

+Data includes extracted timeseries from each identified cell and tables holding stimulus/behavior data.
+Raw movies are not included.

 ## Use